 Title What's in a name?
-10 reasons why Drap's directives for using generic names of medicines may backfire Degree of recognition International Media name/outlet Dawn Media type Country Pakistan Date 29/11/21 Description The Drug Regulatory Authority of Pakistan (DRAP) recently directed all provincial governments to ensure that doctors in public and private healthcare facilities prescribe medicines only with their generic names.
+10 reasons why Drap's directives for using generic names of medicines may backfire Degree of recognition International Media name/outlet Dawn Media type Country/Territory Pakistan Date 29/11/21 Description The Drug Regulatory Authority of Pakistan (DRAP) recently directed all provincial governments to ensure that doctors in public and private healthcare facilities prescribe medicines only with their generic names.

 The DRAP's notification came in response to public outcry over a common malpractice in the country where pharmaceutical companies are accused of offering financial incentives to encourage medical practitioners to favour a particular brand.